sionreview/sion/README.md

   S3_BACKUP_BUCKET = "your COS bucket%s"  // Leave %s at the end your COS bucket.
   ```

   Edit the aws settings and the VPC configuration in `deploy/deploy_function.go`.
-If you do not want to run InfiniCache under VPC, you do not need to modify the `subnet` and `securityGroup` settings.
+If you do not want to run SION under VPC, you do not need to modify the `subnet` and `securityGroup` settings.

   ```go
   ROLE = "arn:aws:iam::[aws account id]:role/[role name]"